 One Thing to Fire Up Your Mental Health and Wellbeing

 Mental health isn't just something we should think about one day in the year.
 It is a continual process.
 You don't just feed yourself once a day and forget about food.
-So I like that this day has been followed up with Work-Life Balance week.

 Some of the best approaches include:

 Maintaining structure consistency

 Encouraging holiday time, rather than presenteeism

 Offering an hour lunch break

 Engaging in team-building exercises

 Depending on your duties and roles and your personal needs, there are many ways to support a healthy balance.